Address: Merchiston Castle School, Colinton, Edinburgh EH13 0PU.

 Mission: “To lead young people in the pursuit of personal excellence through a well-rounded education.”

 To give each boy in his way the capacity and confidence to live in an uncertain world, and to make that life as rich as possible; more specifically, to encourage him to work hard and take pride in achievement, to think independently, to face up to challenges, to accept responsibility, to show concern for others and to develop wider skills and interests.

 Headmaster: Andrew Hunter BA.

-Senior staff: Peter Hall (Senior Deputy Head), Alan Johnston (Deputy Head, Pupil Support), Stephen Campbell (Deputy Head Academic), Richard Charman (Deputy Head Co-curriculum), Bryan Campbell (Assistant Head Pupil Support), Matthew Hillier (Senior Sixth Form Housemaster), Robin Pyper (Head of Middle Years), Niamh Waldron (Head of Merchiston Juniors).
+Senior staff: Alan Johnston (Senior Deputy Head), Kerri Fox (Deputy Head Pupil Support), Stephen Campbell (Deputy Head Academic), Richard Charman (Deputy Head Co-curriculum), Irene Stewart (Assistant Head Pupil Support), Freddie Main (Assistant Head Pupil Support), Matthew Hillier (Senior Sixth Form Housemaster), Niamh Waldron (Head of Merchiston Juniors).

 Boarding: Boys can board from 7 to 18.
 There are six houses: Pringle, Chalmers West, Chalmers East, Rogerson, Evans and Laidlaw.

 Day boys: All day boys are based (for study, prep and sports equipment) in the relevant house for their Form, except in Upper and Lower Sixth, when they join Evans House.